wso2/docs-ei/en/streaming-integrator/docs/admin/creating-business-rules-templates.md

 - **Saved**: The business rule is created, but not yet deployed in any Streaming Integrator node.

-- **Deployed**: The business rule is created and deployed in all the nodes of the current Streaming Integrator setup.
+- **Deployed**: The business rule is created and deployed in all the required nodes in the Streaming Integrator cluster.

-- **Partially Deployed:** The business rule is created and deployed only in some of the nodes in the Streaming Integrator cluster.
-This status is also assigned when you click **Save and Deploy** instead of **Save** at the time you [create the business rule](_Creating_Business_Rules).
+- **Partially Deployed:** The business rule is created and deployed only in some of the required nodes in the Streaming Integrator cluster.

-- **Partially Undeployed:** The business rule has been previously deployed and then undeployed only in some of the nodes in the Streaming Integrator cluster.
+- **Partially Undeployed:** The business rule has been previously deployed, and then un-deployed only in some of the nodes in the Streaming Integrator cluster.

+!!!info
+    **Required nodes** are configured with respect to a rule template.
+For detailed instructions, see [Deploying business rules in SI server](#deploying-business-rules-in-si-server).

 ### Deleting business rules